filirnd/cineTre/README.md

 To install the software just give execute permissions to the file "cinetre".

-Open terminal, go in cinetre dir and type:  `` chmod +x cinetre ``
+Open terminal, go in cineTre dir and type:  `` chmod +x cinetre ``

 ## Run
-To start the program open terminal, co in cinetre dir and type:
+To start the program open terminal, go in cineTre dir and type:
 ``./cinetre <provincia> ``

 Example : ``./cinetre CT `` for list of shotimes in Catania.